walterfreeman/phy211/paper2.md

 * Someone made a claim purporting to be the result of scientific study
 * This claim was false or not well-founded
 * The incorrect claim resulted in some way from some failing in the *process of science*.
-  * This might be because of an honest mistake, as in the example on Exam 2
+  * This might be because of an honest mistake
+  * It might be because someone really should have been more careful
-  * It might also be a result of deliberate deception
+  * It might also be a result of deliberate deception or malice

 As a reminder, common fallacies that you will find include:

-* Cherry-picking data: using a limited biased data set, either deliberately or accidentally (the example from Exam 2)
+* Sampling bias: using a limited and biased data set that isn't representative of the broader population
 * Overgeneralization: drawing broad conclusions from limited evidence (i.e. generalizing from a psychological study of American college students to all people)
 * Argument *ad hominem*: rejecting legitimate scientific findings based on who the scientists are, rather than considering the data itself
 * Ignoring refuting evidence: failing to consider or deliberately ignoring evidence that calls into question the claim being made
+* Manufacturing a controversy: attempting to erode public confidence in legitimate scientific conclusions by creating the appearance of a controversy when no real controversy exists
+* Sensationalism: conflating a *demonstration that something is exciting* with *evidence that is true*

 ### So, what do I want you to do?